Authority to Accept Unsolicited Proposals for Research Partnerships

 Department of Housing and Urban Development

-This Notice announces that HUD’s Office of Policy Development and Research (PD&R) has the authority to accept unsolicited research proposals that address current research priorities.
+The U.S. Department of Housing and Urban Development (HUD), Office of Policy Development and Research (PD&R) issues this Notice to announce that it has authority to accept unsolicited research proposals that address the current research priorities, which are included in this Notice.
 In accordance with statutory requirements, the research proposals must be submitted by eligible applicants and provide cost sharing of at least 50 percent of total project cost from philanthropic entities or Federal, state, or local government agencies.
-This Notice announces that HUD is accepting research proposals for such research partnerships and provides a general description of information that should be included in any research proposal.
+This Notice also announces that HUD is accepting research proposals for such research partnerships and provides a general description of information that should be included in any research proposal.

-DATES: Proposals may be submitted at any time and will be evaluated as they are received.
+Dates: Proposals may be submitted at any time on or before this Notice's expiration date.
+Proposals will be evaluated as they are received.
 Available funds will be awarded as proposals are received, evaluated, and approved, until funds are exhausted.
+HUD encourages applicants to submit proposals as early as possible to maximize the number of awards HUD can fund with amounts made available under this Notice that are subject to expiration.

 Agency Website